pflanze/cj-unattended-upgrades/README.md

   `daemontools` (used for the logging) and `libtime-parsedate-perl` (not installed by chjize, currently).

-* Run `init-cj-unattended-upgrades` without arguments to verify that the config and dependencies are available.
+* Run `cj-unattended-upgrades` without arguments to verify that the config and dependencies are available.
 The chj-scripts must be found via `PATH`, or their default location, `/opt/chj/bin`.